A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-Several key factors determine if an item can successfully break down in a compost environment:
+Several key factors determine whether a material can successfully break down in a composting environment:

 Temperature